intellectualtech/Hockey-APP-Live/README.md

 - **APIs:** [Add details if you use any hockey data APIs]
 - **Other:** [Add other tools or libraries if relevant: Retrofit, Glide, Room, etc.]

-## Contributing

-Contributions are welcome!
-If you'd like to improve the app, please follow these steps:

-1. Fork this repository.
-2. Create a new branch (`git checkout -b feature-xyz`).
-3. Make your changes and commit them (`git commit -m 'Add some feature'`).
-4. Push to your branch (`git push origin feature-xyz`).
-5. Open a pull request with a detailed description.

-Please refer to the [CONTRIBUTING.md](CONTRIBUTING.md) file for more details.

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the Intellectualtechnology License.
 See the [LICENSE](LICENSE) file for more information.

 ---